stjaeckel/QuaDRiGa-NG/README.md

 For questions, bug reports, feature request, etc. please contact me at quadriga@sjc-wireless.com, through GitHub or LinkedIn (https://www.linkedin.com/in/stephan-jaeckel-phd-a66990a4).

-QuaDRiGa v2.6.1 is released under the
+QuaDRiGa v2.8.1 is released under the
 Software License for The QuaDRiGa Channel Model
 © Copyright 2011 - 2021 Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V., All rights reserved.

 ## Current Version

 The current experimental version requires the ``quadriga-lib`` library to work.
 This library implements some core functionality in C++/MEX for faster execution and interfaces for future projects.
 The library can be found here: https://github.com/stjaeckel/quadriga-lib.
-After installing the library, calling ``qd_simulation_parameters`` on the MATLAB/Octave command prompt should show the QuaDRiGa version 3.0.0 and ``quadriga-lib``-version 0.1.0.
+After installing the library, calling ``qd_simulation_parameters`` on the MATLAB/Octave command prompt should show the QuaDRiGa version 3.0.0 and ``quadriga-lib``-version 0.1.10.
 If it shows an error, you might need to recompile the library.

 List of changes:
 * v3.0.1 - Replacing the ``qd_array.interpolate`` method with the one provided by the ``quadriga-lib`` library improves performance by up to 70% on multi-core CPUs
 * v3.0.2 - Bugfix: Spheric linear interpolation in "qd_track.interpolate" could lead to unexpected orientation changes
 * v3.0.3 - Update: Replaced read and write functions for QDANT-Files with the ones provided by ``quadriga-lib``
 * v3.0.6 - Added HDF5 Support
+* v3.1.0 - Updated to QuaDRiGa 2.8.1

 ## Future plans